 Does car insurance cover flood damage?

-Six inches of water is enough to reach the bottom of most cars causing potential loss of control and stalling.
-Cars can float in just 12ins of water while 2ft of water is enough to drag away most cars.
+Avoidable damage could be classed as someone driving into flood water, as you never know how deep it is.
+For example, six inches of water is enough to reach the bottom of most cars, causing potential loss of control and stalling.
+Cars can float in just 12 inches of water, while two feet of water is enough to drag away most cars.

-Unavoidable flood damage could be classed as your car getting damaged by floods when it’s parked at its usual spot – such as at home.
+Unavoidable flood damage could be classed as your car getting damaged by floods when it’s parked at its usual spot, such as at home.

 Car safety in flooding

-- If you live in an area that floods often, think about where you leave your car so you can access it if necessary
+- if you live in an area that floods often, think about where you leave your car so you can access it if necessary.

-Making a claim for flood damage
+Claiming for flood damage

-A flooded vehicle is not an automatic write-off; it will depend on whether or not water got into the engine, and how much.
+A flooded vehicle isn't an automatic write-off: it will depend on whether or not water got into the engine and how much.